Daniel Moody (countertenor): Career

-Moody began his professional studies at the Peabody Conservatory, continuing his studies with James Taylor (tenor) at the Yale Institute of Sacred Music.
+Moody began his professional studies at the Peabody Conservatory, continuing his studies with James Taylor at the Yale Institute of Sacred Music.

 Moody starred in a leading role in the world premiere of Han Lash’s chamber opera Desire, presented at Columbia University’s Miller Theater in collaboration with the JACK Quartet.
-Moody also worked with Nico Muhly on his song cycles at Saint Thomas Church (Manhattan) in New York City.
-In 2016, Moody gave the American premiere of George Benjamin (composer)’s Dream of the Song at the Festival of Contemporary Music at Tanglewood Festival.
+Moody also worked with Nico Muhly on his song cycles at Saint Thomas Church in New York City.
+In 2016, Moody gave the American premiere of George Benjamin’s Dream of the Song at the Festival of Contemporary Music at Tanglewood Festival.